Factsheet about poliomyelitis

 The pathogen

 • Polioviruses are small single-stranded RNA viruses that belong to the Enterovirus subgroup of the family Picornaviridae.
-Humans are the only reservoir for polio virus.

-• There are three distinct serotypes of wild polio virus (WPV), types 1, 2 and 3, and infection or immunisation with one serotype does not induce immunity against the other two serotypes.
+• There are three distinct serotypes of wild poliovirus (WPV), types 1, 2 and 3, and infection or immunisation with one serotype does not induce immunity against the other two serotypes.

 Clinical features and sequelae

-• Bulbar poliomyelitis is a serious form of the disease resulting from paralysis of the muscles innervated by the cranial nerves, and this can lead to dysphagia, nasal speech, pooling of secretions and dyspnoea.
-In rare instances polio can present as encephalitis, clinically indistinguishable from other causes of viral encephalitis.
+• Bulbar polio is a serious form of the disease resulting from paralysis of the muscles innervated by the cranial nerves, and this can lead to dysphagia, nasal speech, pooling of secretions and dyspnoea.

 • The paralysis can progress for up to one week.
-Permanent weakness is observed in two-thirds of patients with paralytic poliomyelitis.
+Permanent weakness is observed in two-thirds of patients with paralytic polio.
 After 30 days, most of the reversible damage will have disappeared, and some return of function can still be expected for up to nine months.

 • Post-polio syndrome is a poorly understood condition, characterised by the onset of fatigue, muscle weakness and wasting in patients who have recovered from paralytic polio.
 It can start several years after the acute disease.
 Post-polio syndrome is not an infectious disease and further discussion of the condition is beyond the scope of this factsheet.
 Current European consensus guidelines on diagnosis and management of post-polio syndrome are available from the European Federation of Neurological Societies.